jessfett/MSU-Project1/README.md

 [![Cases in Detroit](https://www.linkpicture.com/q/tempcaseslinedetroit.png)](https://www.linkpicture.com/view.php?img=LPic5f7e53563281e864952677)
 [![Temperature in Detroit](https://www.linkpicture.com/q/tempdetroit.png)](https://www.linkpicture.com/view.php?img=LPic5f7e53563281e864952677)

 The above charts tell story of the temperature in Detroit and the new cases of COVID over the time of the study, March to September 2020.
 You can see from the data that the temperature follows the normal pattern of the seasonal change in Michigan with it increasing in temperature for the mid year months and starting to cool down going in to fall.
 For the COVID cases, we see a high spike in cases in the early time of the study, April and May, when the pandemic was in full force.
-The cases have decreased in Detroit since.
+The cases decreased in Detroit until June where they increased and followed the same pattern as the temperature increase/decrease in Detroit.
+This sparked further testing to see if there was truly a relationship between the temperature and the number of cases for the 10 cities and Detroit specifically.

 <b>3 & 4) Average Temperature (F) vs. New Case Count (Monthly) - All Cities & Just Detroit</b>

 For our first and second analysis we wanted to see if average monthly temperature had any effect on monthly new cases of covid (per million people) in the 10 cities for our study and then in just Detroit.
 Since we merged our weather data and covid data together all of the data we needed to show this scatter plot was all in one place.
 A linregress function was done on the data (x=temperature, y=new cases per million people) so we could get both slope and intercept for our linear equation and the rvalue to determine coorelation.

-The two below charts are shown below:
+<i>The two below charts are shown below:</i>

 [![Temperature vs. Cases All Cities](https://www.linkpicture.com/q/tempcasesall.png)](https://www.linkpicture.com/view.php?img=LPic5f7e53563281e864952677)
 [![Temperature vs. Cases Detroit](https://www.linkpicture.com/q/tempcasesdetroit.png)](https://www.linkpicture.com/view.php?img=LPic5f7e53563281e864952677)